Chardine Taylor-Stone

 Chardine Taylor-Stone is a British feminist activist, writer and musician.
 She was the drummer of punk band Big Joanie between 2013 and 2023.
-She founded Stop Rainbow Racism to campaign against the performance of ‘Blackface’ at LGBTQ+ Venues in 2015.
+She founded Stop Rainbow Racism to campaign against the performance of "blackface" at LGBTQ+ venues in 2015.

 Early life and education

-Taylor-Stone was born in London and is from a working-class background.
-She was raised in Kettering where at age 17 she first became politically active in the Stop the War Coalition.
-She studied a BA Arts and Humanities and Masters in Laws (LLM) at Birkbeck, University of London.
+Taylor-Stone was born in London, England, and is from a working-class background.
+She was raised in Kettering, Northamptonshire, where at the age of 17 she first became politically active in the Stop the War Coalition.
+She studied for a BA degree in Arts and Humanities and a master's degree in law (LLM) at Birkbeck, University of London.

 Career

 Taylor-Stone was the original drummer for the band Big Joanie, started in 2013.

-In December 2015 Taylor-Stone founded Stop Rainbow Racism to campaign against the performance of ‘Blackface’ at LGBTQ+ Venues.
-The campaign began in response to a performance by Drag queen Charlie Hides at The Royal Vauxhall Tavern.
+In December 2015, Taylor-Stone founded Stop Rainbow Racism to campaign against the performance of "blackface" at LGBTQ+ venues.
+The campaign began in response to a performance by drag queen Charlie Hides at The Royal Vauxhall Tavern.